WenshuaiJiangCorn/sl-experiment-wj/README.md

 requires additional assets and configuration post-assembly to make it compatible with sl-experiment-managed runtimes.

 #### File System Access
-To support the sl-experiment runtime, the ScanImagePC's filesystem must be accessible to the **VRPC** via the Server Message Block version 3 (SMB3) or equivalent protocol.
+To support the sl-experiment runtime, the ScanImagePC’s filesystem must be accessible to the **VRPC** via the Server Message Block version 3 (SMB3) or equivalent protocol.
 Since ScanImagePC uses Windows, it is advised to use the SMB3 protocol, as all Windows machines support it natively with minimal configuration.
 As a minimum, the ScanImagePC must be configured to share the root Mesoscope output folder with the VRPC over the local network.
 This is required to both